hackbyte07/CoinviewAndroid/README.md

 # CoinviewAndroid

-A multi module andorid app made with clean architecture principles and also use cust jwt authentication and use coingecko client.
+A multi module andorid app made with clean architecture principles and also uses jwt authentication and use coingecko client.

 the authentication server is in ktor and available in my repos